rphln/Swordsong/mechanics.md

   - Healing a character restores part of their lost armor.

+  - Traps detonate upon being stepped on, affecting the characters on that tile and adjacent ones.
+A character will stop walking upon stepping on a trap.

 ## Turns

 This section describes what the envisioned combat flow currently looks